rjur11/Interview-Prep/README.md

 19. *Tell me about a time when you worked with someone who was not completing his or her share of the work.
 How did you handle the situation?*
 20. *Describe a situation where you had to work in a team that didn’t get on very well.
 What happened?
 What did you do and what role did you take?
 How did the situation evolve?*
 21. *Describe a situation when you worked effectively under pressure*
+22. *Tell me how you solve a problem*
+23. *What is your approach to working on a team?*
+24. *What is something that your hobbies or interests tell me about you that your resume cannot?*
+25. *Sometimes it’s just not possible to get everything on your to-do list done.
+Tell me about a time your responsibilities got a little overwhelming.
+What did you do?*
+26. *Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it*
+27. *Tell me about a time you needed to get information from someone who wasn’t very responsive.
+What did you do?*

 ## Technical Questions